Philosopher of digital technology, with a focus on AI and Digital Twins in environmental governance

 I have an interdisciplinary background consisting of philosophy, art, and law, and I have a passion for IT.
-I mainly work in philosophy and ethics of technology, and critical data studies, but I enjoy cooperating with and briding to other disciplines.
+I work at the Environmental Policy Department (ENP), Wageningen University, the Netherlands.
+Here I explore the nature and implications of AI and Digital Twins in the context of environmental governance.
+My research mainly takes form at the intersection of philosophy of technology, critical data studies, and science and technology studies, but I enjoy cooperating with and bridging to other disciplines.
 By building bridges between disciplines and between theory and practice I want to ensure that technology works for us, and not the other way around.
 I enjoy working with technicians in order to tackle problematic aspects of technology.

 My main interest lies in exploring the socio-political implications of digital technologies like Digital Twins and Artificial Intelligence.
 Here, I like to pay particular attention to the material dimension of technology: its concrete design and implementation.